 The farm may ask you to do some quality control along the way, asking you to only pick apples of a certain colour, or avoid picking apples that look a certain way.

 For more information about picking jobs, and other types of jobs on New Zealand fruit orchards, see Working a Fruit Picking Job in New Zealand.

 As with many kinds of picking jobs in New Zealand, you will be “paid per piece” or “paid per bin”.
 Instead of receiving an hourly wage, you will be paid depending on how many bins you and/or your team fill.
 This is a good opportunity to earn above minimum wage on a temporary and entry-level job.

 Bin rates are different between farms, apple types and what the apples will be used for, usually ranging between NZ$24.50 to NZ$32 per bin.
 However, even within the same farm, different bins may have different rates, which is called a “sliding rate”.
 For instance, a bin of higher quality organic apples will have a higher rate than a bin for apple juice.
 This means that you may see different bin rates listed on your payslip.

-Bin rates and sliding rates must be stated on you employment agreement with the lowest rate possible to the highest rate.
+Bin rates and sliding rates must be stated on your employment agreement with the lowest rate possible to the highest rate.
 Your employer can pay you higher than the highest rate stated on the employment agreement, but it is illegal for them to pay you under minimum wage.
-Minimum wage in New Zealand is currently NZ$16.50 per hour (2018).
+The minimum wage in New Zealand is currently NZ$17.70 per hour (2019).

 How many bins?